-- Website: hostos.cuny.edu/ready - O Develop sub-page of coronavirus web-section that draws attention to the importance of mental health during the pandemic and expands on links already available - o Highlight mental health resources, including anxiety about traveling to/from campus and around distance education - o Supplement mental health content of webpage with resources: Encourage employees and students to take breaks from watching, reading, or listening to news stories, including social media if they are feeling overwhelmed or distressed; Promote employees and students eating healthy, exercising, getting sleep and finding time to unwind; Encourage employees and students to talk with people they trust about their concerns and how they are feeling; provide phone number for Statewide Mental Health Hotline - O Additional content will be developed in the future, through collaboration with Health & Wellness and Human Resources. - Social Media - o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information.
+- Website: hostos.cuny.edu/ready - O Develop sub-page of coronavirus web-section that draws attention to the importance of mental health during the pandemic and expands on links already available - o Highlight mental health resources, including anxiety about traveling to/from campus and around distance education - o Supplement mental health content of webpage with resources: Encourage employees and students to take breaks from watching, reading, or listening to news stories, including social media if they are feeling overwhelmed or distressed; Promote employees and students eating healthy, exercising, getting sleep and finding time to unwind; Encourage employees and students to talk with people they trust about their concerns and how they are feeling; provide phone number for Statewide Mental Health Hotline - o Additional content will be developed in the future, through collaboration with Health & Wellness and Human Resources. - Social Media - o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information.

-Confirmed Case Communications
+Confirmed Case Communications (Updated 09/21)

-- The Communications Team will work with the Campus Coordinator, Campus Liaison, and CUNY Central to prepare and distribute communications in the event a case is confirmed on campus. - Contract tracing: Messages to notify individual students about exposure to a confirmed cases will be sent by the College Nurse.
-Messages to notify individual staff and faculty about exposure will be sent by Human Resources. - The Communications Team will send out general messages to the campus community through email, and post information online as needed.
+- Updated 09/21: The Communications Team may work with the Campus Coordinator, Campus Liaison, and CUNY Central to prepare and distribute communications in the event a case is confirmed on campus, as determined by CUNY protocol. - Contract tracing: Messages to notify individual students about exposure to a confirmed cases will be sent by the College Nurse.
+Messages to notify individual staff and faculty about exposure will be sent by Human Resources. - Updated 09/21: As per CUNY guidance, the Communications Team may send out general messages to the campus community through email, and post information online as needed.
 The Communications Team plays a supportive role and will not be directly involved in contact tracing communications. - The Communications Team will use a template to inform the campus community about confirmed cases.
-This template will be prepared and updated by the college and approved by CUNY Central Office before use. - College-wide updates will be posted on the website.
-Social media accounts will be used to amplify messages. - Confirmed cases result in partial or full closures; see Emergency Closing Communications plan.
+This template will be prepared and updated by the college and approved by CUNY Central Office before use.